 Queen Elizabeth Hall, London – until 22 January 2022

-Bring it On continues to play at the Queen Elizabeth Hall until the 22nd January before embarking on a UK tour. .
-You can book tickets for the London run here.
+Bring It On continues at the Queen Elizabeth Hall until 22 January, then goes on tour.
+Book your tickets here.